boehnen/clipmap/DEPLOYMENT.md

 - Check Cloudflare build logs
 - Verify `VITE_API_BASE_URL` is set correctly
 - Ensure all dependencies are in `package.json`
+- Make sure "Deploy command" is empty (not `npx wrangler deploy`)

 **API connection fails:**
 - Verify `VITE_API_BASE_URL` matches Render backend URL
 - Check browser console for CORS errors
 - Test backend URL directly: `https://clipmap-backend.onrender.com/healthz`
 - Wait for cold start if on free tier (~30s first request)

+**Configuration Issues:**
+- **"Deploy command" should be EMPTY** - Cloudflare Pages automatically deploys static sites
+- If you see `npx wrangler deploy` in the deploy command field, remove it
+- The "Deploy command" field is only for Cloudflare Workers, not Pages

 ---